devenyantis/InsightFace_PyTorch_Inference/README.md

 - ```pip install -r requirements.txt```

 ### Prepare data
-This step is to prepare face to detect.
+This step is to prepare face you want to detect.
 There are 2 preparation methods.

-1. Use preexisting face image by placing them into the directory
+1. Use pre-existing face images by placing them into the directory
 ```
 data/facebank/
             name1/